Dighton Brush Removal Services

 Dighton Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Dighton is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
-Erosion control measures, such as silt fences or erosion blankets, are mandatory on slopes with glacial till or clay soils.
-Wildlife protection includes mandatory nesting bird surveys from April to August and inspections for active dens or bat roosts.
-Selective removal should preserve beneficial habitat features.
-For permitting and guidance, contact:
+Permits (NOI/RDA) are required for work within 25-100 feet of protected areas.
+Erosion control is critical, especially on glacial till or clay slopes, using silt fences or erosion control blankets.
+Wildlife protection mandates nesting bird surveys from April to August and inspections for active dens or bat roosts.
+Seasonal restrictions apply for migratory and resident species.
+Selective removal should preserve habitat features and may include creating brush piles for wildlife.
+For permitting and guidance:

 Dighton Conservation Commission